Chance in a Million

-Chance in a Million is a British sitcom broadcast between 1984 and 1986, produced by Thames Television for Channel 4.
+Chance in a Million is a British sitcom broadcast between 10 September 1984 and 1 December 1986, produced by Thames Television for the fledgling Channel 4 as part of its early homegrown programming.
 The series was co-written by Andrew Norriss and Richard Fegen and starred Simon Callow and Brenda Blethyn.
 The producer and director of the series was Michael Mills.

 Plot

-The premise of the show is that the main character, Tom Chance, is frequently the victim of unlikely circumstances, although he cares little about this and is, in fact, largely oblivious to much of what happens around him.
+The premise of the show is the growing relationship between Tom Chance and Alison Little, which progresses throughout the series from initial meeting through to marriage.
+The show is structured like a traditional sitcom, although at the time of broadcast was considered by viewers and critics to be more in line with alternative comedy in the UK.

+The titular character, Tom Chance, is frequently the victim of unlikely coincidences, nearly always to his detriment (with his last name indicating Nominative Determinism).
+Tom is aware of the coincidences that dog him, and describes it as a "disability".
+However, he is generally stoical, and often declares the best course of action when they occur is to "go with the flow".

-He meets his long-suffering girlfriend, Alison Little, by chance.
-This happens when Tom Chance goes to the same hotel on a blind date to meet a girl (who is also called Alison), that Alison Little has arranged to meet her cousin Tom (for the first time since they were young children).
+Tom meets his girlfriend, Alison Little, by chance when the two go to the same hotel.
+Tom is on a blind date to meet a girl, who is also called Alison.
+Meanwhile, Alison Little has arranged to meet her cousin Tom for the first time since they were young children.

+Alison appears meek and passive, working as an archetypical librarian, although her even meeker parents consider her to be a tearaway.

-Tom is shy towards Alison.
-However, Alison has fallen in love with Tom at first sight and she is keen for their friendship to develop into something more intimate.
+Tom is shy towards Alison and oblivious to her romantic and sexual approaches, which are mostly implied and discreet.
+However, Alison has fallen in love with Tom at first sight and she is keen for their friendship to develop into something more intimate as the show progresses.
+Crucially, as Tom soon comes to realise, Alison is immune from suffering too badly from the consequences of his coincidences, although is always involved as each situation plays out.

+Alison is in her twenties, while Tom is probably in his early 30s.
+When the show started filming, Blethyn was 38 and Callow was 35.